Tokyo Fire Department

-The Tokyo Fire Department (TFD) (Japanese: 東京消防庁, Tokyo Shōbōchō) is the fire department of Tokyo Metropolis, Japan.
-Founded in 1948, the TFD is the largest urban fire department in the world, with a total staff of 18,408.
+The Tokyo Fire Department (TFD) (Japanese: 東京消防庁, Tōkyō Shōbōchō), Founded in 1948, is the fire department of Tokyo Metropolis, Japan.
+The TFD is the largest urban fire department in the world with a total staff of 18,408.

 The TFD is responsible for firefighting, fire prevention, fire investigation, hazardous material handling, disaster response, rescue operations, and emergency medical services across all 23 wards of Tokyo and parts of Western Tokyo.
 It is headed by a fire chief.
 The TFD is part of the Tokyo Metropolitan Government and is distinguished from the Fire and Disaster Management Agency, which coordinates other municipal fire departments in Japan.

 The TFD is headquartered in Ōtemachi, Chiyoda, Tokyo.

 History

-Japan's first fire service was founded in 1629 during the Edo period, and was called Hikeshi (Japanese: 火消し, lit.
-Fire eraser).
-During the Meiji Period, the Hikeshi was merged into the Tokyo Metropolitan Police Department in 1881.
+Japan's first fire service was founded in 1629 during the Edo period, and was called hikeshi (Japanese: 火消し, lit. fire extinguisher).
+During the Meiji Period, the hikeshi was merged into the Tokyo Metropolitan Police Department in 1881.
 During this period, pumps were imported and domestically produced, and modern firefighting strategies were introduced.
 The fire service would remain part of the police department until police reforms in 1947, when the Tokyo Fire Department was separated from the police as an independent agency.
 The TFD was officially formed on 7 March 1948.